 - a.
-Analyze results of the 2020 Census data to better understand the demographics of the district and use that information to inform strategies that focus on producing more equitable outcomes in the delivery of our services. - b.
-Set board and staff recruitment and retention goals around demographic data findings to achieve a state where our board and staff, the contractors we hire, and the people who benefit from our work reflect the demographics of our service area. - c.
+Analyze results of the 2020 US Census data and 2017 Census of Agriculture to better understand the demographics of the district and use that information to inform strategies that focus on producing more equitable outcomes in the delivery of our services. - b.
+Set board and staff recruitment and retention and contract and purchasing award goals around demographic data findings to measure our performance towards achieving a state where our board and staff, the contractors we hire, and purchases we make at least reflect the demographics of our service area. - c.
 Set up mechanisms, including anoynymous platforms, to understand how those interacting with our organization feel about the interaction, with an emphasis on ensuring a welcoming and safe environment.
 (SD2)